Child Trust Fund

-Is your Child Trust Fund (CTF) with Unity Mutual?
+Is your Child Trust Fund with Unity Mutual?
 If so, read on.

-The value of your Child Trust Fund depends on a few things:
+The value of your Child Trust Fund depends on:

-- The type of account (cash or stocks and shares).
+- Type of account: Cash or stocks and shares

-You can stay updated on the value of a Child Trust Fund by becoming the registered contact.
+Stay updated on the value of a Unity Mutual Child Trust Fund by checking your policy value.

 Important information